TheDarKnight46/RHO_Challenge/README.md

 It can be ```host```, ```ayr``` or ```currency```.

-**Get value conversion from Currency A to a list of supplied currencies**
+**Get value conversion from Currency A to a list of supplied currencies:**

 ```
 localhost:8080/convert/multi/{from}&{targets}&{amount}